Cin-1/Cin-1/README.md

 Hello!
 My name is Cinthia and I'm student of Web Development.

-Here are a few little projects development by me to practice my skills:
+These are some projects that I have developed to practice my skills:

 * [E-commerce](https://github.com/BryanCPineda/Ecommerce-ft05-Group3):
 SCRUM team work - Final proyect at SoyHenry